ir-engine/developer-docs/docs/manual/03_modules/02_spatial/04_cameraSceneRendering.md

-# Rendering Scenes
+# Rendering scenes

 The `RendererComponent` defines the parameters for rendering a scene to render target (such as an HTML canvas or WebXR layer).

 Scenes are simply defined as entity hierarchies.
 The `SceneComponent` is used to specify which scene entities to render.
 Only the root of an entity hierarchy needs to be specified.